-16.2.3 Related and Unexpected SAEs (RUSAEs)
+16.2.4 Related and Unexpected SAEs (RUSAEs)

-Any SAE which is considered as 'Related' to the research and is Unexpected must be recorded on the Related Unexpected Serious Adverse Event Form and faxed to the CTRU within 24 hours of the research staff becoming aware of the event.
+Any SAE which is considered as 'Related' to the research and is Unexpected must be recorded on the Related Unexpected Serious Adverse Event Form and sent to the CTRU via secure file transfer within 24 hours of the research staff becoming aware of the event.
 The original form should also be posted to the CTRU in real time and a copy retained at site.